pmPartch/AboutGitAndGitHub/README.md

 ## Basic instructions for the newbie Git user

-**disclaimer**: I'm offering this page as some guidence to those just starting off with Git and GitHub.
+**disclaimer**: I'm offering this page as some guidance to those just starting off with Git and GitHub.
 I'm not an expert (just a student like yourself).

 ### some basic training and books that I've used in the past